 “Pet Boomers,” dogs and cats in their middle age, are in a critical time of life when it comes to their health.
 If you can correct health problems at this age, you can usually solve the “old pet” issues later!

-face arthritis but kidney disease is number one in older cats!
+While cats can face arthritis, kidney disease is the number one issue in older cats.
 Blood work will detect the issue but it needs to be done before age 8.
-Much research is being done as to why cats have kidney disease at high rates but little is known for sure to date.
+Research is being done as to why cats have kidney disease at high rates but little is known for sure.
 If you detect kidney disease early, you can use oral treatments like Azodyl™

-to slow down uremic build up which helps manage kidney disease.
-Used daily, you can ease the kidney's job of removing toxins from the blood.
-See our article entitled Old Cats
+to slow down uremic buildup, which helps manage kidney disease.
+Used daily, you can ease the kidneys' job of removing toxins from the blood.
+(Read Senior Cat Conditions

-Hairballs are at times an issue in old cats, excess shedding is the cause!
-Vitamins are a big help as are fatty acids.
+Hairballs can be an issue in old cats; excess shedding is the cause.
+Vitamins are a big help, as are fatty acids.
 Old cats with decreased appetite often lose ability to smell.
-Putting salmon oil on food helps with loss of appetite as it improves the ability to smell food.
-It also helps lube hair balls so they pass and fatty acids help correct excess shedding.
+Putting salmon oil on food helps with loss of appetite, and it improves the ability to smell food.
+It also helps lube hairballs so they pass.
+Fatty acids can help correct excess shedding.
 Alaskan Salmon Oil

 , Grizzly Salmon Oil

 are all effective.